skeptycal/ApplySyntax/docs/usage.md

 ```

 ### Function Rule
 This is an example of using a custom function to decide whether or not to apply this syntax.
-The source file should be in a plugin folder. `name` is the function name and `source` is the file in which the function is contained; you must include the package it resides in, all subfolders leading to the file, and the actual file name (extension not needed).
+The source file should be in a plugin folder. `name` is the function name and `source` is the file in which the function is contained; you must include the package it resides in, all sub-folders leading to the file, and the actual file name (extension not needed).

 When this function is called, the filename will be passed to it as the only argument.
-You are free to do whatever you want in your function, just return `#!python` True or `#!python False`.
-But please be consience of keeping it quick and light if possible.
+You are free to do whatever you want in your function, just return `True` or `False`.
+But please be conscious of keeping it quick and light if possible.

 ```js
 {"function": {"name": "is_rails_file", "source": "ApplySyntax/is_rails_file"}}